Tools used on this site

 On some pages, you will find various offers that are available only for a limited period of time.
 In order to avoid any issue with time zones, it displays a countdown.
 That way, you will always know how long you have left.
 The plugin used to offer you that peace of mind is called Scarcity Builder.
 Maybe you can also use such a plugin?

-Do you hate annoying popups that jumps out as soon as you land on a new page?
-Layered Popup has so many options to use popups in an intelligent way.
-Depending on where you look on the site, you might see some popups when you click a particular image or link, or at the bottom of a page, after you have a better idea of what content is on that page instead of being annoyed by a popup.
+Do you hate annoying popups that jump out as soon as you land on a new page?
+Green Popup (formerly called Layered Popup) has so many options to use popups in an intelligent way.
+Depending on where you look on the site, you might see some popups when you click a particular image or link, or at the bottom of a page, after you have a better idea of what content is on that page instead of being annoyed by a popup right when you start reading something.
 If you have a site where you want to use popups that are fun and not annoying, try the Layered Popup for WP.
 And the author is super nice and responsive!

 A lot of content in the Campus is in video format.
 In order to offer you those videos, I am using Camtasia which is perfect for screen recording.
 I have been using this tool since about 2010 or so.
 This tool allows a lot of fun effects, transitions, zoom in/zoom out, call out, etc. that can help you add a professional touch to your videos, whether they are for work or for pleasure.